usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

 Prerequisites
 -------------
-Before starting, ensure you have set up Dioptra and completed the :ref:`Hello World Tutorial <tutorial-hello-world-in-dioptra>`.
+Before starting, ensure you have set up Dioptra and have :ref:`created a User and Queue <tutorial-setup-dioptra-in-the-gui>`.

 * :ref:`explanation-install-dioptra` - Obtain the Dioptra containers and create a deployment
-* :ref:`tutorial-setup-dioptra-in-the-gui` - Create a user and queue in the GUI
+* :ref:`tutorial-setup-dioptra-in-the-gui` - Create a user and queue in the GUI (Hello World Tutorial)

 Workflow